urimeba/urimeba/README.md

 - Currently, I'm the Spanish Coordinator of the [Django Team Translation](https://www.transifex.com/user/profile/urimeba/).
 - In 2020, I taught a semester course where I taught the +15 students about Python, MySQL, Django and Git.
-- Since February 2019, I'm collaborator of 'Development Center' (Centro de Desarrollo), a permanent space open to teachers and students for the creation of internal and external software and hardware projects.
+- From February 2019 to December 2020, I was a collaborator of 'Development Center' (Centro de Desarrollo), a permanent space open to teachers and students for the creation of internal and external software and hardware projects.
-- In the second semester of 2018, I proposed myself as one of the peer tutors that the Faculty of Informatics offered to its students to support programming subjects.

 ### Hackatons
 I love participating in these events, with a satisfactory participation in all of them.
 Due to our technical knowledge, two colleagues from the UAQ Faculty of Computer Science and I were among the 50 selected to participate in the "1st HackaFest" held at the IBERO Puebla University in October 2019, by Sparkassen-Finanzgruppe ( Financial Group of German Savings Banks), an event that lasted one week and where we presented the project for which we were invited by Sparkassen-Finanzgruppe to the Symposium "New Technologies and Financial Inclusion: Opportunities and challenges for the cooperative sector" of FIRA (Trusts Instituted in Relation to Agriculture) in the city of Morelia in November 2019, an event that lasted 1 day and where technological innovation solutions were proposed for the exponential growth of support that the Savings Banks provided to the Mexican countryside.